History of the Jews in Czechoslovakia: Historical demographics

-Holocaust
+The Holocaust

 For the Czechs of the Protectorate Bohemia and Moravia, German occupation was a period of brutal oppression.
 The Jewish population of Bohemia and Moravia (117,551 according to the 1930 census) was virtually annihilated.
 Many Jews emigrated after 1939; approximately 78,000 were killed.
 By 1945, some 14,000 Jews remained alive in the Czech lands.

 Approximately 144,000 Jews were sent to Theresienstadt concentration camp.
 Most inmates were Czech Jews.
 About a quarter of the inmates (33,000) died in Theresienstadt, mostly because of the deadly conditions (hunger, stress, and disease, especially the typhus epidemic at the very end of war).
 About 88,000 were deported to Auschwitz and other extermination camps.
 When the war finished, there were a mere 17,247 survivors.
 There were 15,000 children living in the children's home inside the camp; only 93 of those children survived.

 Communist period

 The aftermath of the 1948 Czechoslovak coup d'état saw the control and repression of the Jewish religious community by the communist government, which essentially completed the destruction of the Jewish religious landscape.
-The communist party was ambivalent in mentioning that the majority of Czechoslovakians who were victims of the fascists were in fact of Jewish origin and the government undertook a de-Judaization of school textbooks.
+The communist party was ambivalent in mentioning that the majority of Czechoslovaks who were victims of the fascists were in fact of Jewish origin and the government undertook a de-Judaization of school textbooks.
 Orthodox Jews refer to that 40 year period as a "Communist holocaust".